Variations in Receipt of Benefit

 No Variation in Receipt of Benefits

-An individual may elect to defer property taxes on the individual's qualifying residence for a taxable year.
-The county treasurer shall issue a certificate of deferral for each residence whose property taxes are deferred that states the amount of taxes that is deferred and the rate of interest that accrues to the certificate.
-The total amount of deferred property taxes, plus interest and costs, that has accrued with respect to a tax deferred residence is due and payable when property is no longer eligible or the applicant dies without a surviving spouse.
+An individual may defer property taxes on their residence for a taxable year.
+The county treasurer shall issue a certificate of deferral for each residence enrolled in the program.
+The certificate states the amount that is deferred and the rate that interest accrues.
+The total amount that has accrued on a residence as a result of this program is due when the property is no longer eligible or the applicant dies without a surviving spouse.
+If the property is no longer eligible, the repayment is due within 120 days.
+If the claimant dies, the repayment is due within one year.

 How is Benefit Disbursed